In this Boston Marathon report, cofounder Matt shares his experience running the 2016 event, including why it is so easy to start too fast.

 Results – 265th place, 2:45.13

-3 Bests – what aspects of the race did you like the most
+3 Bests – what aspects of the Boston Marathon did you like the most?

 - The energy.
 So much excitement and energy on the course, from the runners, the volunteers, and the spectators.
 It is a true running spectacle.